With fresh peaches, brown sugar and cinnamon, this Homemade Peach Pie Filling is super flavorful and is ready for your next baking adventure!

 Homemade Peach Pie Flling

-- Stir in the granulated and brown sugar then add the vanilla extract, cinnamon and salt and stir once again.
+- Stir in the granulated sugar, brown sugar, cinnamon and salt and stir once again.

 - Let the sugar melt down for 5 minutes, stirring.